GouniManikumar12/admesh-docs/README.md

 ### AI Agent Focus

-Since this documentation is for AI agents:
+Since this documentation is for AI Platforms:

 1. **Emphasize integration patterns** - Show how to integrate with AI platforms
 2. **Provide conversation examples** - Show realistic AI interactions